Highpoint2000/webserver-scanner/README.md

 ## v4.6

 - Added StartScanByMUF (true/false) and StartScanByMUF_Region ('EU', 'NA', 'AU') variables to control the new automation.
-The scanner can now automatically start scanning when Sporadic-E MUF is detected via FMDX.org, and safely revert to its default state (off or auto) when the MUF drops.
+The scanner can now automatically start scanning when Sporadic-E MUF is detected, and safely revert to its default state (off or auto) when the MUF drops.

 ## Installation notes: